metabolomicsworkbench/MetENPAppyter/README.md

 source('path/separate_data.R')<br/>

 # MetENPAppyter
 Please see the detailed instructions below, some of which may be duplicated for continuity.
+For any questions, please contact: mano@sdsc.edu,

 If python package jupyter, R package MetENP and appyter framework are already installed, please follow these steps.
 To modify the Appyter, edit MetENP_Appyter.ipynb in the MetENPAppyter folder.
 To run the Appyter locally: